pursuit-curriculum/unit-front-end-web-development/node-projects-and-organization/readme.md

 There are many times that user input is needed for command-line applications.

-Built into Node is a global object called `process`.
+Built into Node.js is a global object called `process`.
 It is a fairly large object filled with data and functions, and you can log it:

 ```js
 console.log(process);
 ```

 Poking around code like this can be interesting.
-But if you want to learn about it, you should read the docs—[Process docs](https://nodejs.org/api/process.html).
+But if you want to learn about it, you should read the docs—[Node.js Process docs](https://nodejs.org/api/process.html).

 There is an overwhelming amount of information available here.
 Let's just start with one property: `argv`. [argv documentation section](https://nodejs.org/api/process.html#processargv).

 `process.argv` returns an array.
-The first two items are 0. the location of the Node.js program on your computer and 1. the file where this command was executed.
+The first two items are

+0. The location of the Node.js program on your computer
+1. The file where this command was executed.

 ```js
 console.log(process.argv);